ying31711/hello-world/README.md

 # hello-world
 nothing new
-the guilde want me write some bullshit comments,that's all.
+the guilde wants me to write some bullshit comments,that's all.